-Many prospective or current NDIS participants will have pre-existing functional assessments, but will likely still need to undergo the NDIA functional assessment process.
+Many prospective or current NDIS participants will have pre-existing mandatory assessments, but will likely still need to undergo the NDIA mandatory assessment process.
 For example, a person recently diagnosed as autistic will have undergone a comprehensive functional capacity assessment (consistent with the Australian Government endorsed National Guideline for the Assessment and Diagnosis of Autism Spectrum Disorders in Australia) using many of the same tools proposed by the NDIA.

-While the NDIA have indicated that pre-existing assessments will form part of the overall 'evidence' it is unclear how much weight they will be given.
-Requiring repeat assessments (despite earlier ones often being funded by Medicare or other public means) represents wasted resources that could be applied elsewhere to provide better outcomes.
+While the NDIA have indicated that pre-existing assessments will form part of the overall 'evidence' it is unclear how much weight they will have, given assessors are restricted from accessing these reports or using them as a reference.
+Requiring repeat assessments (despite earlier ones often being funded by Medicare or other public means) represents wasted resources that could be better applied elsewhere to provide improved outcomes.
 It also creates the potential for inconsistent results, which under the proposed reforms could not be adequately addressed through review or grievance processes.

-We also question the logic of subjecting participants to frequent functional assessments throughout their time in the Scheme, when their planners and treating practitioners are better placed to keep the NDIA informed of key changes to capacity.
+We also question the logic of subjecting participants to frequent mandatory assessments throughout their time on the scheme, when their planners and treating practitioners are better placed to keep the NDIA informed of key information.